 - Of course, you’ll want your favorite items from the frozen section but if space is at a premium, keep in mind many are bulky.

-- And don’t forget the ice-cream! 🙂
+- And don’t forget the ice cream! 🙂

 Preparedness Items (Mostly Food Related):

 - Water: A gallon a day for people and pets, although you’ll be a better judge of how much you need.
 Buy it by the gallon.
 If your water is out, fill your tubs but don’t leave the water heater on and empty.
 Consider filters and a food-safe bucket if you need to collect.
+This is not just for Covid, but we ALL should have some extra water on hand.

 - Milk: Beyond the usual, think about buying shelf-stable milk of whatever you use, whether it’s from cows or alternative milk.
 It can be a little pricey.
 Pick up powdered milk to use in recipes, if not to drink but you can cut your milk with the powdered to make it last longer and flavor it with chocolate or other mixes to disguise the taste.
 Powdered buttermilk is an option for baking; powdered milk can be used and a little vinegar added a cheaper sub.
 Canned coconut milk is a staple at my house.